← Back to Blog

 About Pulse

-The Weekly Pricing Pulse is what changed in published GPU cloud pricing across 9 providers in the last 7 days.
-Every week, AIForge Works runs a fresh harvest across AWS, Azure, GCP, OCI, CoreWeave, Lambda, Vultr, Nebius, and Crusoe, diffs the new data against the prior week, and surfaces the moves worth knowing about: biggest price changes on a per-GPU basis, new silicon that just appeared in any catalog, and SKUs that disappeared.
+The Weekly Pricing Pulse presents what changed in published GPU cloud pricing across the 9 tracked providers in the last 7 days.
+Every week, AIForge Works runs a fresh harvest across AWS, Azure, GCP, OCI, CoreWeave, Lambda, Vultr, Nebius, and Crusoe, diffs the new data against the prior week, and surfaces the moves worth knowing about: biggest price changes on existing comparable entries, New Silicon, Deprecated SKUs, and likely price/SKU rolls.

-What the Pulse is NOT: it is not a live quote, not workload-specific advice, and not personalized to your account.
+What the Pulse is NOT: it is not a live quote, and it is not workload-specific advice.
 The numbers reflect public catalog prices at the moment of harvest.
 For a live quote, check the provider.
-For workload-specific recommendations, use Cloud Advisor.
-To see neighboring SKUs, regions, or commitment terms for any mover that catches your eye, open the Multi-Cloud Pricing Analyzer.
-For an audit of your own GPU spend against a comparable floor, use GPU Audit.
+Within AIForge Works, use Cloud Advisor for workload-specific recommendations, open the Multi-Cloud Pricing Analyzer to see neighboring SKUs, regions, or commitment terms for any mover that catches your eye, and use GPU Audit to compare your own GPU spend against a comparable floor.

 Editor's note